grunwaldlab/phytophthora_id/README.md

 -----------------
 This repository contains the Bootstrap Twitter html pages of the Phytophthora ID](http://phytophthora-id.org) webpage.

-Phytopthora-ID contains two main applications: Sequence-ID and Genotype-ID.
+**Phytopthora-ID** contains two main applications: **Sequence-ID** and **Genotype-ID**.

-Sequence-ID allows identification of species by blasting a query sequence against a custom reference sequence database using BLAST.
+**Sequence-ID** allows identification of species by blasting a query sequence against a custom reference sequence database using BLAST.
 Sequence-ID has databases for the Internal Transcribed Spaces (ITS) region and the *cox* spacer.

-Genotype-ID allows placement of an unknown genotype in either a minimum spanning network or dendrogram with bootstrap support comparing the queue against an user-created reference database using R and a suite of R packages designed for molecular markers.
+**Genotype-ID** allows placement of an unknown genotype in either a minimum spanning network or dendrogram with bootstrap support comparing the queue against an user-created reference database using R and a suite of R packages designed for molecular markers.
 This version of Genotype-ID includes a modification of the [SSR-ID]() module optimized for clonal lineages of two *Phytophthora* species, currently, *P. ramorum* and *P.infestans*